 There’s also a number of mosaic art pieces, plenty of benches, a small walking trail and a covered area with a table.

-But consider the lawn bowling area and small community centre abandoned five years ago — the neighbourhood has repurposed it into a small dog park, in an area without a lot of space for dogs.
+But consider the lawn bowling area and small community centre abandoned five years ago — the neighbourhood has repurposed it into a small dog park, in an area of the city without a lot of space for dogs.

-It all means a number of generic park amenities and a number of unique ones; all put together reasonably well in a small area; all well-used by the community.
+It adds up to a number of generic park amenities and a number of unique ones; all put together reasonably well in a small area; all well-used by the community.

 A very good park, in other words.
 And an interesting one, too.

 Even if Tatlow wasn’t one of the oldest neighbourhood parks in the city (built in 1907), even if it wasn’t literally the park in Robert Altman’s 1969 film That Cold Day in the Park, it would be worth talking about.

 For one, there’s the split level design — the northern half, closer to the ocean, has casual winding paths and a quiet pond, something of a regal nature next to the Killarney Manor.